 Are you planning to spend time in Northern India?
 If so you should definitely visit one of the strangest tourist attractions in India.
 Read more here!

-If you have more time available to spend in Udaipur there are lots of other options you could enjoy.
-Here are some of the activities that my group recommended.
+If you have more time available to spend in Udaipur (and I highly recommend that you do), there are lots of other options for you to enjoy.
+Here are some of the activities that I highly recommend.

 Sat atop a hill, Monsoon Palace is 5km west of Udaipur.